cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 Viome said that they do not currently provide raw data.

+I don't believe that I recieved an e-mail, but I noticed my results were available for my downgraded Viome Health Intelligence Test on 4/15/2021 (and I believe the sample information says that this was available on 4/14/2021).

 ## Other Notes

 **1)** There is no liquid in the Psomagen stool collection tubes, so I don't believe there is anything to stop or reduce bacterial growth post-collection.